 Thank you for making Riddle Hospital one of your charitable giving priorities.
 As always, please know that you can contact me at any time directly by phone at 484.227.3651 or email at email@example.com.

 – Rebekah Sassi, Executive Director of Development

-Since the Main Line Health Center in Concordville opened last December, it continues to add physicians and services to provide a comprehensive array of outpatient, ambulatory, diagnostic and treatment services to our community with an emphasis on addressing needs, convenience, and accessibility to help our community put their heath first.
+Since the Main Line Health Concordville opened last December, it continues to add physicians and services to provide a comprehensive array of outpatient, ambulatory, diagnostic and treatment services to our community with an emphasis on addressing needs, convenience, and accessibility to help our community put their heath first.